raimovv/WT-Web-CW/README.md

 ## Usage Instructions

 - Navigate to the home page and you will be redirected to `/flashcards`.
-- Click "Add New Flashcard" to submit a new word with its language, translation, and example sentence.
+- Click "Add New Flashcard" to submit a new word with its language, translation and example sentence.
 - All fields are required and validated before submission.

 ## Technical Details